WELCOME TO REGINA ZEN SANGHA

 When the student's understanding and practice is solidified, the teacher then confirms proper transmission of the Dharma and the student is then authorized to teach and guide others of his or her understanding into the true nature of life through non-dual teachings and the practice of Zen.

 The practice of Zen is usually called the "method outside of indoctrination of Buddhism" (giáo ngoại biệt truyền).
 It is sometimes seen as being secretive, or perplexing by the ordinary person.
-There are many examples of Zen masters acting strange or talking with each other strangely, which many find puzzling, however, the teachings were meant only for the person to which the words or actions are communicated towards.
+There are many examples of Zen masters acting strangely or talking with each other strangely, which many find puzzling, however, the teachings were meant only for the person to whom the words or actions are communicated towards.
 So others rarely catch onto the hidden meanings behind the teaching for a certain individual.

 The reason for the confusion is because the Truth of the Zen practice (a.k.a.
 Enlightenment) is non-conceptual.
 It is not for the rational mind to comprehend otherwise one could simply read a book about Zen and be done with it.
 We know that one could not simply read a book about playing guitar and be expected to be able to play like the author of the book when s/he is finished reading.
 In fact, for those with no musical experience, the words might not even make sense and yet for some reason, we expect ourselves to be able to understand the Truth of existence rationally and conceptually, as if we could fit the infinite into the finite space of our minds.
 If you are confused by Zen, that is a good place to start.